liamirpy/Flask-uwsgi-ngnix/README.md

  1- git clone https://github.com/liamirpy/Flask-uwsgi-ngnix.git

- 2- docker compose build
+ 2- docker-compose build

- 3-docker compose up
+ 3-docker-compose up

  If you want to run it in background mode :